PaulSolt/iOSGitGood/README.md

 iOS Git Demo

 * Where do you live?
-	* Paul: Rochester, NY
+	* Paul: Rochester, New York
 * What is your favorite food?
-	* Paul: Spicy Tacos
+	* Paul: Choco Tacos